truenas/documentation/content/_index.md

 # TrueNAS: Open Storage

 TrueNAS is the world's most popular Open Source storage operating system and is the most efficient solution for managing and sharing data over a network.
 It is the simplest way to create a safe, secure, centralized, and easily accessible place for your data.
 TrueNAS Open Storage provides unified ZFS-based storage for file, block, object, and application data.

 Whether you're looking to protect and share your company data or your family photos, [**TrueNAS CORE**]({{< relref "/CORE/_index.md" >}}) provides a secure, centralized, and easily accessible place for your data.
 When combined with our high-availability hardware and [**TrueCommand**]({{< relref "/TrueCommand/_index.md" >}}) single interface management solution, TrueNAS Enterprise ensures that your data is always safe, secure, and available.
-Later, [**TrueNAS SCALE**]({{< relref "/SCALE/_index.md" >}}) will evolve NAS functionality even further with container support, dual active system configurations, and hyper-converged architecture.
+[**TrueNAS SCALE**]({{< relref "/SCALE/_index.md" >}}) evolves NAS functionality even further with container support, dual active system configurations, and hyper-converged architecture.

 ## First Steps